-I am a junior programmer at REWIND, and I work in Unity and Unreal game engines.
+I am a junior programmer at MAGNOPUS, and I work in Unity and Unreal game engines.
 This year, I’ve been predominantly writing code, but last year, the project I was working on was at a later stage in development, so I was working more in the game engine itself.
 They both have parts that are very satisfying and parts that are frustrating in equal measure.

 Give us a little overview of your career journey so far.

 It depends on how far back you want to start!
 I trained as a photographer and was working as a photo lab technician for some high-end photographic printers, mainly doing prints for galleries and working with photographers to put on exhibitions.
 It was a very creative role, but in a totally different industry.
 The only software I used fairly regularly was Photoshop and Bridge for retouching.